Helseatlas/docker-shinymap/README.md

 ## Run

 ### Very short docs
-Assuming docker is installed and to start the container at its initial (pristine) state, run the following command:
+Assuming docker is installed and to start the container at its initial (pristine) state from the latest image, run the following commands:
 ```
+docker pull hnskde/shinymap:latest
-docker run -v ~/.ssh:/home/rstudio/.ssh -e PASSWORD=password --rm -p 8787:8787 hnskde/shinymap:latest
+docker run -v ~/.ssh:/home/rstudio/.ssh -e PASSWORD=password --name shinymap_dev -p 8787:8787 hnskde/shinymap:latest
 ```
 The ```-v``` option mounts the directory holding your ssh-files (keys and config, found in ```~/.ssh``` in the example above) so they